Chesapeake Bay Bridge–Tunnel: Studying a fixed crossing

 In 1956, the General Assembly authorized the Ferry Commission to conduct feasibility studies for the construction of a fixed crossing.
 The conclusion of the study indicated that a vehicular crossing was feasible.

 Consideration was given to service between the Eastern Shore and both the peninsula and South Hampton Roads.
 Eventually, the shortest route, extending between the Eastern Shore and a point in Princess Anne County at Chesapeake Beach (east of Little Creek, west of Lynnhaven Inlet), was selected.
 An option to also provide a fixed crossing link to Hampton and the peninsula was not pursued.

 The selected route crosses two Atlantic shipping channels: the Thimble Shoals Channel to Hampton Roads and the Chesapeake Channel to the northern Chesapeake Bay.
 High-level bridges were initially considered for traversing these channels.
 The United States Navy objected to bridging the Thimble Shoals Channel because a bridge collapse (possibly by sabotage) could cut Naval Station Norfolk off from the Atlantic Ocean.
 Maryland officials expressed similar concerns about the Chesapeake Channel and the Port of Baltimore.

-To address these concerns, the engineers recommended a series of bridges and tunnels known as a bridge–tunnel, similar in design to the Hampton Roads Bridge–Tunnel, which had been completed in 1957, but a considerably longer and larger facility.
-The tunnel portions, anchored by four man-made islands of approximately 5 acre each, would be extended under the two main shipping channels.
+To address these concerns, the engineers recommended a series of bridges and tunnels known as a bridge–tunnel, similar in design to the Hampton Roads Bridge–Tunnel, which had been completed in 1957, but on a considerably longer and larger facility.
+The tunnel portions, anchored by four artificial islands of approximately 5 acre each, would be extended under the two main shipping channels.
 The CBBT was designed by the engineering firm Sverdrup & Parcel of St. Louis, Missouri.